Degrees/Diplomas: Ph.D. and LL.B. Cambridge University

 Research Interests: International Organizations, International Security, international Human Rights, and the Laws of War

 Among Prof. Andreopoulos’ publications are Non-State Actors in the Human Rights Universe (with Zehra Arat and Peter Juviler, Kumarian Press, 2006) (ed.); Genocide: Conceptual and Historical Dimensions.
 Philadelphia: University of Pennsylvania Press, 1994; paperback, 1997; with Sir Michael Howard and Mark Shulman.
 The Laws of War: Constraints on Warfare in the Western World.
 New Haven: Yale University Press, 1994; paperback 1997; with Harold Selesky.
 The Aftermath of Defeat: Societies, Armed Forces and the Challenge of Recovery.
-New Haven: Yale University Press, 1994; The Use and Abuse of anti Americanism in Greece.
+New Haven: Yale University Press, 1994; The Use and Abuse of anti-Americanism in Greece.
 Athens: Polytypo Publications, 1994; and with Richard Pierre Claude.
 Human Rights Education for the Twenty-First Century.
 Philadelphia: University of Pennsylvania Press, 1997.
 The Human Rights Education book has been translated into Japanese, Chinese and Portuguese and was nominated for the Grawemeyer Award in Education.
 He is the Founding Director of the Center for International Human Rights at John Jay College and serves on the Editorial Board of several academic journals.
-He is currently President of the Interdisciplinary Studies Section (IDSS) of the International Studies Association and past President of the Human Rights Section of the American Political Science Association.
-He is the recipient of grants and fellowships from, among others, the Ford Foundation, the Carnegie Corporation of New York, the Stavros Niarchos Foundation, the Alexander Onassis Foundation and the German Research Foundation.
-Professor Andreopoulos’ latest book is The Rule of Law in an Era of Change.
-Responses to Transnational Challenges and Threats (with Rosemary Barberet and Mahesh Nalla – Springer, 2018).
-In addition, he is the Editor of the Springer Book Series on International Justice and Human Rights.
+He is past President of the Interdisciplinary Studies Section (IDSS) of the International Studies Association (ISA) and past President of the Human Rights Section of the American Political Science Association (APSA).
+He is the recipient of many grants and fellowships including, among others, from the Ford Foundation, the Carnegie Corporation of New York, the Stavros Niarchos Foundation, the Alexander Onassis Foundation and the German Research Foundation.
+Professor Andreopoulos’ latest book is Reconfigurations of Authority, Power and Territoriality (co-authored and co-edited with Stephen Rosow), Edward Elgar Publishing, 2022.
+He is currently the Editor-in-Chief of Human Rights Review published by Springer.

 George Andreopoulos and Zehra F. Kabasakal Arat, eds., The Uses and Misuses of Human Rights: A Critical Approach to Advocacy (Palgrave, 2014)